 It's been a long time with heads down and focused minds.
 Today Tutela has reached a milestone as we submitted our documents to be registered.
 Relief and happiness to get this far, plus nerves and anticipation, hoping to get approval!
 Will know more in November...

 Since Becky and I (Jonny) brought our family back to Mozambique in 2015, we have always maintained our desire to open foster homes here in Maputo.
-The past two years in Mozambique have been a challenge, as we have sought to forge a way forward that is mindful of the culture, wanting to be sure that our desired model of foster homes is appropriate for the context of Maputo.
-During this time we have run parenting courses and embedded ourselves in the local communities here, listening to the struggles and challenges of parents who are raising their children in impoverished settings.
+The past two years in here have been a challenge; we've sought to forge a way forward that is mindful of the culture, wanting to be sure that our desired model of foster homes is appropriate for the context of Maputo.
+Running the parenting courses has been a worthwhile activity; it's allowed us to get to know the local communities here, and has given us the opportunity to listen to the struggles and challenges of parents who are raising their children in impoverished settings.
 It has been eye-opening to say the least, hearing stories of mothers and fathers who battle to make ends meet whilst doing their best as parents.
 We now have an even higher respect for many mums and dads here in Mozambique as a result of all we've heard.

 It is with this experience that we are pursuing with even more determination the Tutela mission.
 Our mission has two parts - firstly to open the foster homes to protect children who have been abandoned.
 Secondly we will support families who are in vulnerable circumstances with the aim of increasing their chances of providing more secure homes for their children.